gxtttt/ProtoTrack/README.md

 This repository contains the official implementation of the RGB-T object tracking framework, **ProtoTrack**, submitted to *[The Visual Computer](https://link.springer.com/journal/371)*.

 > **Note:** This code is directly related to our manuscript currently submitted to *The Visual Computer*.
-If you find this code or our Purify-then-Fuse framework useful for your research, we strongly encourage you to contact us and cite our relevant manuscript .
+If you find this code or our Purify-then-Fuse framework useful for your research, we strongly encourage you to contact us and cite our relevant manuscript(see [Citation](#citation) below).